MikkelHJuul/wash/README.md

    ... does nothing
 }
 ```
-is a callable script, with `my_script my_func` calling the method `_my_func`.
+is a callable script, with `my_script my_func` calling the method `_my_func` (notice the shebang).

-### variables
+### Variables
 The function syntax of your script must give all variables before the command.
+Or all variables after the command.
 ```bash
 my_script -my-variable some_value -other-var=john --third-var Ellis --flag my_func
 ```
 will expand variables: `_MY_VARIABLE=some_value, _OTHER_VAR=john, _THIRD_VAR=Ellis, _FLAG=my_func`
-to be freely referenced in you script
+to be freely referenced in you script, as you see the variables are expected to be `kebab-case` and will be expanded to `SCREAMING_SNAKE_CASE` with a prefixed underscore.

 The generalised syntax is
 ```bash
 script_name [command <properties> | <properties> command] args...
 ```

-note: flags isn't actually a real thing; if you use the syntax `script_name command <properties>` and want to put a `flag` as the last parameter set it as `-flag=` or it will consume the first argument.
+note: flags isn't actually a real thing; if you use the syntax `script_name command <properties> args...` and want to put a `flag` as the last parameter set it as `-flag=` or it will consume the first argument.
+This is an accepted limitation of the script.

+version 0.5 further fixes a bug where `--key=value` or `--flag` as the last parameter would fail.
-### adding help messages
+### Adding help messages
 your script has a help method. the help method prints any text from your script following the syntax `#HELP`

 to sum it all up; given!